vishakha489/CodeAlpha_Hangman-Game/README.md

 🎮 Hangman Game (Python)

 A simple and beginner-friendly text-based Hangman game built in Python.
 The game randomly selects a word from a predefined list, and the player must guess the hidden word one letter at a time.
-You have 6 chances to guess wrong—after that, the game ends.
+You have 6 chances to guess wrong—after that, the game ends.This project developed as part of my internship at CodeAlpha.

 ---